cobrateam/flask-mongoalchemy/docs/index.rst

     >>> mark_pilgrin = Author(name='Mark Pilgrin')
     >>> dive = Book(title='Dive Into Python', author=mark_pilgrin, year=2004)

-And you can save them:
+And save them:

 ::

     >>> mark_pilgrin.save()
     >>> dive.save()

-If you make any change on a document, you can call :meth:`~Document.save` again:
+If you make any changes on a document, you may call :meth:`~Document.save` again:

 ::

     >>> mark_pilgrin.name = 'Mark Stalone'
     >>> mark_pilgrin.save()

-And you can remove a document from database by calling its :meth:`~Document.remove` method:
+And you can remove a document from the database by calling its :meth:`~Document.remove` method:

 ::